aofolts/sherpa-gatsby/src/data/journal/static-websites-small-business/index.md

 path: "/journal/static-websites-small-business"
 date: "2018-10-10"
 category: "Web Development"
-excerpt: "Static sites build every possible page of your website ahead of time and serve them as a package that can be hosted for little to no cost, virtually anywhere."
+excerpt: "Static sites build every possible page of your website ahead of time and serve them as a package that can be hosted for little to no cost."
 featuredImage: "./telephone-booth-traffic.jpg"
 tags: [
   "static website",